 But Nothing heals the past like time and they can’t steals the love you’re born to find.– Be alright, Dean Lewis

 We would often sneak up to the roof.
 Way after midnight, when everyone was asleep.
-With bottles of beer and a blanket, we made that place our haven.
+We made that place our haven with bottles of beer and a blanket.
 Our safe space.
 We used to come out there and talk.
-Or just sit, in silence.
-She had always been fascinated by the glittering objects in the sky and I, by her.
+Or just sit in silence.
+She had always been fascinated by the glittering objects in the sky, and I, by her.

 That night I found her sitting at our spot, lost in thought.
 She rarely came up before me.
 She was so lost in her own world that she didn’t even notice me climb up.
 I set my bag full of beer cans next to her and murmured a soft hello.
 The air around her felt different that night.
-She looked at me for a second, so as to acknowledge my presence, but didn’t utter a word.
+She looked at me for a second to acknowledge my presence but didn’t utter a word.
 This was unusual for her.
 She was one of those people who could talk your ears off.

 I knew she had her issues.
-I knew that she was disturbed that, her heart harbored many demons.
+I knew that she was disturbed that her heart harboured many demons.
 But I knew better than to poke at them.
 I sat down beside her and offered her a can.
 She took a sip and set it down.

 “What do you mean?

 She turned away and stared at the stars.
 She looked like a lost angel in the moonlight, and I would have done anything to take her pain away.

 “How do you forget?
 People say forgive and forget.
 I can’t forget.
 It’s all imprinted in my brain.
 How do I forgive?”

 I didn’t reply and just took her hand in mine.
 She took another sip and spoke,” You know people marvel at my ability to remember, but I believe it’s a curse.
 Why can’t I be more like you?
 Why can’t I just forget and move on?”

 She turned towards me, her eyes glistening with unshed tears.